Bangladesh goes to poll amid boycott by main Opposition BNP | Politics

 - Bangladesh

-Bangladeshis on Sunday began voting in the general elections expected to be won by Prime Minister Sheikh Hasina in the absence of the main Opposition BNP which is boycotting it.
+Bangladeshis began voting on Sunday in the general elections, which is likely to be won by Prime Minister Sheikh Hasina for a fourth straight term, amid pre-poll violence and a boycott by the main opposition party BNP and its allies.

-Voting began at 8 am local time and will continue till 5 pm.
+The voter turnout in many polling centres was low in the first two hours after polls opened at 8:00 am (local time).
+The voting will continue till 4 pm.

+''I think the voter turnout will not be less than 50 per cent by the end of the day.
+The environment is peaceful across the country,'' Bangladesh Election Commissioner Anisur Rahman said.

 A total of 119.6 million registered voters are eligible to vote at Sunday's polls in more than 42,000 polling stations, according to the country's Election Commission.